 - Time Sheet Record

 Example 1: The most basic rate setup is to place your base hourly rate/minimum wage on your company.
 In this example, we have entered $10.00 as our base rate.
 This rate will get applied to every employee that uses Time Portal.
-When a worker clocks in, the system will travel up the latter of setup tables to find the first rate available.
+When a worker clocks in, the system will travel up the ladder of setup tables to find the first rate available.
 Since we only have one rate applied at the company level, the system would end up at the company level and using $10.00.

 Example 2: In this example, we have an employee John that gets paid at a higher wage than the rest of our employees because he is a crew manager.
 To set this up, we add his hourly rate of $15.00 to his employee record.
-When John clocks in, the system will begin at the Worker Contract and work its way up the latter but, this time the first rate that it hits is on John's employee record.
+When John clocks in, the system will begin at the Worker Contract and work its way up the ladder but, this time the first rate that it hits is on John's employee record.
 The system will then use the employee rate of $15.00.
 All other employees would get $10.00 because their employee records do not have a rate.

 Example 3: In this example, we have placed an hourly rate of $11.00 on John's crew.
 We have done this because John's crew is working in a different state and that state's minimum wage is higher than our home state.
 When John clocks in, He receives $15.00 an hour because that is the first rate the system hits for him.
-When any of the workers assigned to John's crew clocks in, they receive $11.00 an hour because going up the later from the Worker Contract for those employees, the Crew rate is the first one reached.
+When any of the workers assigned to John's crew clocks in, they receive $11.00 an hour because going up the ladder from the Worker Contract for those employees, the Crew rate is the first one reached.
 All other employees would receive $10.00.

 Example 4: Time Portal's Jobs have the ability to have rates as well.
 If we wanted to assign a specific hourly rate to be paid by Job, we could add a rate on the Job and the system would work it's way up the later as normal.
 Jobs also have a capability that the other levels in the latter do not.
 A Job can be made to "Have Precedence" over all other hourly rates.
 On the Job record, there is a flag called Has Precedence that can be turned on.
-When this setting is turned on, it moves that particular Job record down the latter below Worker Contract making it the first rate the system encounters when workers are clocked into that Job.
+When this setting is turned on, it moves that particular Job record down the ladder below Worker Contract making it the first rate the system encounters when workers are clocked into that Job.
 An example where this may be useful is when you may be paying a lower rate for a particular activity such as Travel despite a workers typical hourly rate.
 In this example, even when John clocks into the Job Travel, he would get paid at the lower Travel rate because we have made that Job have precedence over his employee record.